 Maile has been watching a new series called Schitt’s Creek starring Eugene Levy and Catherine O’Hara and we’ve been obsessed with this scene.
 Moira is trying out for the Jazzagals and I think she nails it.

 There are so many funny nuances to her impromptu performance.
-My favorite is the song itself – stuck in my head for days at a time – with its perfectly enigmatic, absurd opening line featuring the word Log.
+My favorite is the song itself – stuck in my head for days – with its perfectly enigmatic, absurd opening line featuring the word Log.
 Makes me laugh, every time.

 There are only a few lines before she’s incoherent, lost in loony scatting.
-And the whole thing is done with such falsely-modesty and confidence.
+And the whole thing is done with such false-modesty and confidence.

 Someone held me on that log, it should have been you